thebusfactor/p11/M1_Requirements/Sean_Report_Contribution.md

 a) Alert from trigger
 b) An alert should be issued via email, push notification or through the software when a bus runs a red light.
-c) User of system should recieve an alert when the issue occurs.
+c) User of system should receive an alert when the issue occurs.
 d) Every instance of detection the alert should send.
 e) If we provide it false positives and see if it detects a static image of the offense, and issues the email to the user.
 f) ***what we deem***